sqlparser/gsp_demo/sqlflow/readme.md

 `vEmp.eName` <- fdd <- `query_resultset."eName"` <- frd <- `scott.emp.sal`

 ### fddi
-The value of target column is depends on the value of the source column, but not come from the source column.
+The value of the target column depends on the value of the source column, but not come from the source column.
 ```sql
 select
 	case when a.kamut=1 and b.teur IS null